-A particularly well-studied and powerful mechanism for this is {time-delayed feedback}, famously introduced by Pyragas as a method for controlling chaos \cite{Pyragas2006, SS2008}.
-While originally conceived for control, time-delayed feedback is also a potent source of complex dynamics.
-Introducing a delay $\tau$ transforms the system into an infinite-dimensional one, known to undergo bifurcations leading to stable limit cycles and chaos \cite{15, Er2009, Wei2024, Burylko2023, Burylko2022, Panchuk2021, Avrutin2023}.
+A particularly well-studied and powerful mechanism for this is delayed feedback, famously introduced by Pyragas as a method for controlling chaos \cite{Pyragas1992, SS2008}.
+While originally conceived for control, delayed feedback is also a potent source of complex dynamics.
+Introducing a delay $\tau$ transforms the system into an infinite-dimensional one, known to undergo bifurcations leading to stable limit cycles and chaos \cite{Er2009, Wei2024, Burylko2023, Burylko2022, Panchuk2021, Avrutin2023}.
 Such complex mean--field dynamics provide a clear theoretical pathway from our fixed-point dynamics to the rich behaviors observed in macroscopic real--world systems, including biophysically grounded neural populations \cite{Majhi2019, Cakan2020} and complex quantum states \cite{Trigueros2024}.

-This dynamic can be modeled by introducing a time-delayed dependence on the component's own share.
+This dynamic can be modeled by introducing a delayed dependence on the component's own share.
 The favorability coefficient $c_i$ at time $t$ is then defined as:

-where $c_{i, \text{max}} = \max\limits_i \{c_i\}_{i=1}^n$ is the baseline favorability, $\tau$ is the time lag, and the parameter $\beta$ represents the strength of the negative feedback.
+where $c_{i, \text{max}} = \max\limits_i \{c_i\}_{i=1}^n$ is the baseline favorability, $\tau$ is the time lag, and the parameter~$\beta$ represents the strength of the negative feedback.

 The introduction of this feedback mechanism reveals a rich spectrum of dynamical behaviors far beyond a single fixed point.
-The feedback strength $\beta$ acts as a critical bifurcation parameter, governing the system's transition from fixed point dynamics to complex aperiodic behavior.
+Numerical simulations demonstrate that the feedback strength $\beta$ acts as a critical bifurcation parameter, driving the system's complexity and governing the transition from fixed-point dynamics to complex aperiodic behavior.
 The bifurcation diagram (Fig.~\ref{fig:cycle_chaos_diag}) is constructed by plotting the asymptotic values of the trajectory's first coordinate, $p_1^t$, after discarding initial transient dynamics.

-Numerical simulations demonstrate that as $\beta$ increases, the system undergoes a transition from stable fixed points (as in Fig.~\ref{fig:cycle_chaos_plots}a) to stable periodic oscillations (limit cycles) and eventually to highly complex, aperiodic fluctuations (as illustrated in Fig.~\ref{fig:cycle_chaos_plots}b, c and the bifurcation diagram in Fig.~\ref{fig:cycle_chaos_diag}).

 For moderate values of $\beta$, the system exhibits periodic and quasi-periodic oscillations (Fig.~\ref{fig:cycle_chaos_plots}b, c).
 In terms of the resource competition model, this mathematical regime represents a dynamic equilibrium where no single component achieves permanent dominance, leading instead to a perpetual and predictable periodic or quasi-periodic redistribution of resources.